sh0shin/poudriere-periodic/README.md

 # poudriere-periodic

-A daily FreeBSD periodic script for poudriere, based on poudriere-devel-3.0.99.20140517\_1
+A daily FreeBSD periodic script for poudriere.

 ## installation